soz-live/soz-live.github.io/docs/glossary.md

 ## SOZ

+SOZ = Scripted ObjectZ, with the Z used to indicate the reflective nature of the language.
 An extension of the [Lisp](#lisp) programming language within [CAD](#cad) that provides a means of doing [OOP](#oop) using a [FP](#fp) language to create and manipulate [objects](#object).
-The name SOZ is derived from Scripted ObjectZ, with the Z used to indicate the reflective nature of the language.

 ## SRP